Why wasn't Cubs closer Wade Davis on the mound at the end of the game?

 "Whenever you're on the bench, your name is going to get called upon at some point," Schwarber said.
 "You just don't know when."

-Not every game, apparently.
+Not in every game, apparently.